buttonwoodcx/bcx-validation/doc/tutorial.md

 > You can extend `bcx-validation` by adding new validator.

-> You might remember in the example showed in [README](../README.md), `"email"`, `"mandatory"` etc do not have the full shape of a rule.
-They are short-cut, implemented in [transformer](#transformer-rule), the full form of `"email"` is still `{validate: "email"}`.
+> In the example showed in [README](../README.md), `"email"`, `"mandatory"` etc do not have the full shape of a rule.
+They are shortcuts, implemented in [transformer](#transformer-rule), the full form of `"email"` is still `{validate: "email"}`.

-When it fails, it returns an array of error message (for consistency, even a single error message is wrapped in an array).
+When it fails, it returns an array of error message.

     validation.validate(false, {validate: "isTrue"})
     // => ["must be true"]

+>  For consistency, even a single error message is wrapped in an array.

 When it passes, it returns undefined.